 One day they said we would now learn meditation.
-“Wow” I thought! (we said ‘wow’ in those days).
-So after our stretching we were told to sit straight and then . . . . . . . . think of nothing.
+“Wow,” I thought! (we said ‘wow’ in those days).
+So after our stretching, we were told to sit straight and then . . . . . . . . think of nothing.
 I love a good challenge so I set to work on thinking of nothing.
 My creativity stirred and I began to see a landscape with white fields, white trees, and white clouds overhead.
 In the distance was a city skyline with all white buildings.
 As I approached the tallest gleaming white building, there on the top was a huge sign, flashing the word.
 ‘NOTHING, NOTHING, NOTHING’.
-It was amusing and frustration.
-I decided in that moment to find another experience of meditation.
+It was amusing and frustrating.
+I decided at that moment to find another experience of meditation.

-A few years later I learned this same breathing technique with a mantra added.
+A few years later I learned this same breathing pattern with a mantra added.
 We would inhale in 4 parts and mentally vibrate the mantra, ‘Sa, Ta, Na, Ma’, one sound for each part of the inhale.
-Then when holding for the 16 count, mentally repeat the Sa, Ta, Na, Ma, 4 times.
-Finally the exhale in 2 parts using the mantra, ‘Wahe, Guru.’
+Then when holding for the 16 counts, mentally repeat the Sa, Ta, Na, Ma, 4 times.
+Finally, the exhale in 2 parts using the mantra, ‘Wahe, Guru.’
 The addition of the sound added another dimension and produced a powerful experience.
 One I recommend you practice on your own.
 Just not while driving.